Master your personal brand for career success

 — Oscar Wilde, an Irish poet and playwright

-It allows you to build more trust with your colleagues, helps you grow your network, and enables you find your next job.
+It lets you build more trust with your colleagues.
+It helps you grow your network.
+It also allows you to find your next job.

 How to build your personal brand

-A modern personal brand has a strong foundation in content marketing such as writing Medium stories and producing YouTube videos.
+A modern personal brand has a strong foundation in content marketing, like writing Medium stories and producing YouTube videos.
 It’s also about sharing content and ideas via social media.

-Here are some short-term and long-term ways to build your personal brand (and actions you should take to make it happen).
+Here are some short-term ways to build your personal brand.
+There are also long-term approaches.
+Consider the actions you should take to make it happen.

 Quick wins

-You can do these things right away and help you set up your personal brand.
+You can do these things right away to help you set up your personal brand.

 1. Find out what search engines are saying about you and “clean up” what you see

 Some websites are easy while others are almost impossible.
-For example, social networks such as Twitter are easy to drop while others like Pinterest are almost impossible.
+For example, social networks are easy to drop, while others, like Pinterest, are almost impossible.

 Actions to take